Does Kaiser Medicare Cover a Colonoscopy?

 How Often Does Kaiser Medicare Pay for a Colonoscopy?

-Kaiser Medicare Advantage plans pay for a colonoscopy to screen for colorectal cancer at the following intervals:
+Original Medicare and Medicare Advantage plans like the ones offered by Kaiser Permanente pay for a colonoscopy to screen for colorectal cancer at the following intervals:

 - Every 120 months if you have an average risk of developing the disease